Reachability Preservers: New Extremal Bounds and Approximation Algorithms: Introduction

 \subsection{Approximation Algorithms: The Directed Steiner Network Problem}

-Let us consider the setting where we have a graph on $n$ nodes with a set of pairs $P \subseteq S \times V$ for which we care about preserving the reachability, with parameters $|S|=n^{3/4}, |P|=n^{5/4}$ so that Theorem~\ref{main} guarantees the existence of a preserver on $O(n^{1.5})$ edges.
-Moreover, our algorithm can efficiently find such a preserver.
-But what if we could get an even better reachability preserver -- say, $O(n)$ size?
-It is easy to observe that, in \emph{the worst case} over all graphs $\Omega(|P|)=\Omega(n^{5/4})$ edges could be necessary, e.g. if the graph is a biclique.
+Let us consider an input to Theorem \ref{thm:main} where $|S|=n^{3/4}$ and $|P|=n^{5/4}$.
+Theorem \ref{thm:main} guarantees the existence of a preserver on $O(n^{1.5})$ edges, and Theorem \ref{thm:reach-construct-intro} says that we can find this preserver efficiently.
+It is easy to observe that, in \emph{the worst case} over all graphs $\Omega(|P|)=\Omega(n^{5/4})$ edges could be necessary, e.g. if the graph is a directed biclique.
 However, from a real-world point of view, why should we expect our graphs to be worst case?
-It could be that our particular graph and sets $P,S$ enjoys a reachability preserver on much smaller size than what the extremal results guarantee.
-Denote the number of edges in the sparsest possible reachability preserver of our given graph by $OPT$.
-Are there efficient algorithms that can find a reachability preserver with density close to $OPT$?
+It could be that a particular input instance $G, S, P$ enjoys a much sparser reachability preserver than what extremal results like Theorem \ref{thm:main} can guarantee.

-This question is the most basic out of the many ``Steiner" problems in directed graphs.
-Steiner-type problems are a central topic of study in combinatorial optimization.
-Perhaps the most well-known such problem is the Steiner Tree problem in undirected graphs, from Karp's original NP-complete problems: Given a weighted undirected graph $G$ and a set of terminals $T \subseteq V(G)$ return a minimum weight subgraph $H$ in which all the terminals are connected.
-A constant factor approximation algorithm for Steiner Tree is a mainstream topic in advanced algorithms courses.
-In directed graphs, Steiner-type problems become much harder to approximate.
-Perhaps the most natural and well-studied version is the Directed Steiner Network problem (DSN), also known as Directed Steiner Forest.
+So, let us denote the number of edges in the sparsest possible reachability preserver of our given input instance by $OPT$.
+Are there efficient algorithms that can find a reachability preserver with size close to $OPT$?
+This question is a version of \emph{Directed Steiner Network} (DSN), one of the most basic ``Steiner" problems in directed graphs, which form a central topic of study in combinatorial optimization; for more discussion, see the survey of Kortsarz and Nutov \cite{KN07}.